njdakula/yb-dl/readme.txt

-Git is a version crontrol system.
+Git is a distributed version crontrol system.
 Git is free software.